FouriYe/CNL-ICIP2020/README.md

 ## Environment

-The code is developed and tested under 8 Tesla P40 / V100-SXM2-16GB GPUS cards on CentOS with installed CUDA-9.2/8.0 and cuDNN-7.1.
+The code is developed and tested under 1 RTX 8000 GPU cards on CentOS with installed CUDA-9.2/8.0 and cuDNN-7.1.

 ## Baselines and Main Results on CUB-200 Dataset